 What will the Beverley Taylor Sorenson Center for the Arts include?

-The new center will include the Utah Shakespeare Festival’s new Shakespeare theatre, the Festival’s Eileen and Allen Anes Studio Theatre, the Festival’s artistic and production facility, and the Southern Utah Museum of Art (SUMA), as well as a new Greenshow stage, a seminar grove, and public spaces.
+The center will include the Utah Shakespeare Festival’s new outdoor Englestad Shakespeare Theatre, the Festival’s Eileen and Allen Anes Studio Theatre, the Festival’s artistic and production facility, and the Southern Utah Museum of Art (SUMA), as well as a new Greenshow stage, a seminar grove, and public spaces.

 Why the change from plans of past years?

 For several years, the Utah Shakespeare Festival has been raising money towards a new Shakespeare theatre, and in 2009 Southern Utah University launched a campaign to build the Southern Utah Museum of Art.
 In 2012 leaders from both organizations determined that combining the two projects would propel both buildings to completion and enhance the guest experience.
 Now Southern Utah will have an arts center that will further establish SUU as a regional arts Mecca.
 The Beverley Taylor Sorenson Center for the Arts will incorporate visual arts, live theatre, and dynamic arts education on the SUU campus and will dramatically enrich the cultural life of Cedar City and its surrounding region.
 The Center will be a year-round destination for thousands of visitors.

 Why is the facility named the Beverley Taylor Sorenson Center for the Arts?